Azuronate/Premiums/README.md

-# Premiums
+# Premiums Network
- The best server on all of Minehut.
-With the best features and the best quality.
+This is a github with all source code and internal documents of PREMIUMS Servers.
+Including Images, Skripts, Plugins, Configs, Worlds, and more.

-# THIS IS INTERNAL SOURCE CODE OF PREMIUMS
+# DO NOT DISTRIBUTE